ashwinkumar12345/apache-kafka-intro/README.md

 - The offsets are commited live in a topic named __consumer_offsets
 - When a consumer in a group has processed data recieved data from Kafka , it commits the offsets
 - This is done because if a consumer goes down , it will be able to read back from where it left off
+- Kafka Bootstrap Server - means you pnly have to connect to one broker and you are automatically connected to the entire Kafka cluster
+- Zookeeper - Keeps a list of all brokers.
+If a broker goes down it enables election of a new leader
+- Kafka cannot work without Zookeeper